Hostile Work Environment

 Do you dread going to work because of the hostile work environment?

 Madia Law Represents Employees in Hostile Work Environment Cases

 Sometimes, your employer may subject you to a hostile work environment based on who you are, but supervisors may not actually make incriminating remarks.
 They may even claim that the hostile work environment is based on poor performance rather than race, sex, age, disability, or sexual orientation.
-I’ve handled many cases where employers first asserted that they singled employees out for performance, but once we got started in the case, it became very clear that the real reason the employee was being targeted was based on a discriminatory reason.
+We’ve handled many cases where employers first asserted that they singled employees out for performance, but once we got started in the case, it became very clear that the real reason the employee was being targeted was based on a discriminatory reason.
 Discrimination based on race, gender, age, disability, or sexual orientation is illegal.
 Likewise, any termination based on your decision to report illegal activity, including discrimination, is considered retaliation, and is also illegal.

 You May Be Entitled to Back Pay, Front Pay, Emotional Distress Damages, and Your Attorney Fees

 If you have been the victim of a hostile work environment, you may be entitled to back pay and front pay damages, reinstatement to your position, emotional distress compensation, treble damages under the Minnesota Human Rights Act, punitive damages under Title VII, and your attorney fees and costs.

 Contact Our Minnesota and Wisconsin Hostile Work Environment Lawyers Today